10 Simple Customer Retention Tactics Using Paid Ads

-If your existing customers haven’t visited your website for a while and if they haven’t subscribed to your newsletter, more likely they wouldn’t be aware of your new launch.
-So by simply approaching your existing customers and telling about your new product will bring in more business.
+If your existing customers haven’t visited your website for a while and they haven’t subscribed to your newsletter, they are not likely to be aware of your new launch.
+A great first step is to reach out to your existing customers and tell them about your new product to help bring in more business.

 2. Provide seasonal offers

-Create ads tailored around holiday seasons: Creating a remarking list of users who viewed your site during such holiday periods will help you to create ad inventory tailored around user preference.
+Pro Tip: Create ads tailored around holiday seasons: Creating a remarketing list of users who viewed your site during holiday periods will help you to create ad inventory tailored around user preferences.
 In addition, you can use that list to send those targeted customers reminders the following year.

-3. Entice your customers to return to your website by customized offers
+3. Entice your customers to return to your website with customized offers

 4. Cross sell related products

-If you’ve ever purchased a product from a juggernaut retail websites like Amazon.com, you might have noticed it already.
-Once you purchased a product you’ll start seeing ads on various websites in GDN network that promotes product that are related to the one that you have purchased.
+If you’ve ever purchased a product from a juggernaut retail websites like Amazon.com, you might have noticed this already: if you’ve browsed for or purchased a product, you’ll start seeing ads on various websites in the Google Display Network that promotes products that are related to the ones you’ve viewed or purchased.